Nicola Sturgeon

 Sturgeon was elected unopposed as SNP leader in November 2014 and was subsequently appointed as first minister, becoming the first woman to hold either position.
-She entered office amid a rapid surge in membership of the SNP and this was reflected in the party's performance in the 2015 general election, when it ended Labour's thirty year electoral dominance of Scottish Westminster seats, as it won 56 of the 59 seats and replaced the Liberal Democrats as the third-largest party in the British House of Commons.
-The SNP continued to enjoy this electoral success throughout Sturgeon's eight years in office.
-Despite losing her majority, Sturgeon secured a second term in office, forming a minority government.
-Her second term was dominated by the result of the 2016 Brexit referendum, when the UK voted to leave the European Union, in spite of 62% of votes in Scotland backing remaining in the EU.
-Sturgeon used Brexit at her advantage as a case for a second referendum on independence but plans came to a halt amid the COVID-19 pandemic.
-She led the Scottish Government's response, implementing a series of restrictions on social gatherings and rolling out the vaccine programme.
-A seat short of a majority in 2021, Sturgeon became the first first minister to serve a third term, and she subsequently entered a power-sharing agreement with the Scottish Greens.
-On the 25th May 2022, Sturgeon became the longest serving First Minister of Scotland, the record previously being held by her predecessor, Alex Salmond.
-The calls from Sturgeon's government and the wider independence movement for a second referendum were unsuccessful, as the UK government refused to grant a Section 30 order and in November 2022 the UK Supreme Court ruled that the Scottish Parliament does not have the power to hold a referendum on the question of Scottish independence.
+She entered office amid a rapid surge in membership of the SNP, which was reflected in the party's performance in the 2015 general election, winning 56 of the 59 Scottish seats and replacing the Liberal Democrats as the third-largest party in the House of Commons.
+The SNP continued to enjoy electoral successes throughout Sturgeon's nine years in office, but lost 21 seats in the 2017 general election.
+Despite losing her majority, Sturgeon secured a second term in office in 2016, forming a minority government.

-On 15 February 2023, Sturgeon announced her intention to resign the leadership of the SNP and as First Minister.
-She insisted her resignation was not as result of "short term pressures", such as the ferry fiasco, the gender recognition reform bill, transgender prisoners, or the police fraud inquiry into SNP finances, but stated that the job "takes its toll on you".
-Sturgeon will remain in office until a successor is chosen.
+Sturgeon led the Scottish Government's response to the COVID-19 pandemic, implementing a series of restrictions on social gatherings and the rollout of the vaccine programme.
+A seat short of a majority in 2021, Sturgeon became the only first minister to serve a third term, and she subsequently entered a power-sharing agreement with the Scottish Greens.
+The calls from Sturgeon's government and the wider independence movement for a second referendum were unsuccessful, as successive Conservative prime ministers refused to grant a Section 30 order.
+From 2022, Sturgeon received heavier criticism for her positions on gender reforms.
+On 15 February 2023, Sturgeon resigned the leadership of the SNP claiming occupational burnout; she was succeeded by her health secretary, Humza Yousaf, the following month.
+In March 2025, she announced she would stand down as an MSP at the next Scottish Parliament election, expected to be held in 2026.